 To make cashew cream, drain and rinse soaked cashews in clean water.
-In a food processor or blender combine cashews, water, agave nectar, vanilla, salt, and lemon juice.
+In a high-powered blender combine cashews, water, agave nectar, vanilla, salt, and lemon juice.
 Blend VERY WELL, scraping down the sides often, until VERY SMOOTH.
 Depending on the strength of your blender this make take up to 10 minutes.
 Add melted coconut oil and blend to combine.
 Spoon onto chilled cake and smooth the top.
 Freeze for 2 hours.

 Pull from freezer and remove cake from pan by pulling up the sides of the parchment paper.
 Let thaw 10 minutes.
 With a hot, sharp knife cut cake into (approximately) 1 x 2 inch pieces.
 Decorate with walnuts and dust with cinnamon.
 Let thaw an additional 15 minutes before serving or return to freezer, thawing 25 minutes before eating.